 For specific aim 1a, we will build a pragmatic EMR-based hierarchical Bayesian model to predict a composite outcome [mechanical ventilation prolonged beyond 48 hours or death] in hospitalized adult and compare our Bayesian approach with the existing frequentist algorithm used by Dr. Gong in her pragmatic trial.

 Population: We will include all adults patients, admitted to the Montefiore Medical Center during the study period, excluding only those who are chronically ventilated at home or who have Do not resuscitate orders at the time of hospital admission (Table 1: Inpatient population at Montefiore Medical Center.)
-As part of APPROVE, the pragmatic trial by Dr. Gong described in detail under Significance, two 3-month, prospective, observational cohort studies are underway at several Albert Einstein College of medicine and Mayo Clinic Rochester and Florida sites; we will build our Bayesian hierarchical model based solely on Einstein patients: Patients from the first three months will serve as the fitting cohort, while the 2nd cohort will serve as the validation and test set.
+As part of APPROVE, the pragmatic trial by Dr. Gong described in detail under Significance, EMR data abstraction for all adult admissions in 2013 at Montefiore Medical Center and Mayo Clinic Rochester ; we will build our Bayesian hierarchical model based solely on Montefiore patients.
+We will divide the cohort into separate fitting and validation sets.

 Predictors: Many independent variables are candidates for potential inclusion into our Bayesian hierarchical model.
-From the multicenter LIPS study, clinical factors most closely associated with prolonged mechanical ventilation have already been identified 5.
 We will consider these and additional time-invariant and time-variant demographic and clinical data.
 Examples for demographics are gender, age, medical service or ward, examples for physiological and clinical predictors are heart rate, blood pressure or lab tests, respectively.
 Certain predictors will require summary aggregations and (logarithmic) transformations to induce variance stability.

 Outcomes: Our primary dichotomous outcome will be acute respiratory failure requiring mechanical ventila- tion longer than 48 hours.
 Outcomes are specified as positive for (a) mechanical ventilation lasting longer than 48 hours or (b) mechanical ventilation lasts less than 48 hours, but the patient died within 96 hours of the calculated score.
 Patients that are not on prolonged ventilation within 96 hours or discharged alive from the hospital will be considered negative.

-Bayesian hierarchical modeling to reflect the nested structure of health care We will build a Bayesian hierarchical multivariate logistic regression model of time-invariant and time-variant demographic, clinical and administrative variables.
+Bayesian hierarchical modeling to reflect the nested structure of health care.
+We will build a Bayesian hierarchical multivariate logistic regression model of time-invariant and time-variant demographic, clinical and administrative variables.
 Our Bayesian hierarchical modeling will represent the multi-level nested structure of current health care, with levels for medical or surgical service the patient is under, the floor or ward where the patient is cared for, the institution the patient is admitted to.
 We will also consider other random effects for example for co-morbidity and other time-invariant patient specific descriptors.
 We illustrate this nested structure in a simple logistic model with hierarchical levels for patient, service and hospital.

 Patient level (1) On the left, we model at the pa-